ec-jrc/lisflood-model/4_1_annex_input-files/index.md

 # LISFLOOD input files

 All input that LISFLOOD requires are either in map or table format.
-Before showing a listing of all LISFLOOD input files, first some important remarks on the meteorological input data LISFLOOD requires.
+This chapter describes the most important input files.
+A companion document, the [**LISFLOOD USER GUIDE**](https://ec-jrc.github.io/lisflood-code/) provides a list of all the input files required for the model set-up (including both the standard and the optional processes).

-## Treatment of meteorological input variables
+## Meteorological input variables

-The meteorological conditions provide the driving forces behind the water balance.
+The meteorological conditions are the drivers of the hydrological processes.
 LISFLOOD uses the following meteorological input variables:

 | **Code**      | **Description**                                        | **Unit**               |